Mohanad Elshieky: Career

 Elshieky began his career in comedy when he hosted a comedic political call-in radio show in Benghazi, but the radio station was burned down after the jokes offended local Islamic groups.
 He first began performing stand up comedy while he was studying business at Portland State.
 He then moved to hosting the weekly Earthquake Hurricane comedy show at Ford Food and Drink.
 In 2018, he performed on Pop-Up Magazine's live tour and Thrillist named him as Oregon's "best undiscovered stand up comedian".
 Elshieky has performed stand up at Revolution Hall, Hollywood Theatre, The Comedy Store, Nourse Theater and Benaroya Hall.
 In 2019, Elshieky moved to New York City and began working for Full Frontal.
 Elshieky has appeared on television series like Unprotected Sets and Conan and has performed a set on Comedy Central.
 Elshieky has guest starred on comedy podcasts like Harmontown, Yo, Is This Racist? and Lovett or Leave It.
+His first standup special No Need to Address Me was released by Comedy Dynamics in 2025.